udkyo/chatgpt-code-review-gerrit-plugin/README.md

    `[plugin "chatgpt-code-review-gerrit-plugin"]`:

 - `gptToken`: OpenAI GPT token.
-- `gerritAuthBaseUrl`: The URL of your Gerrit instance, similar to `https://gerrit.local.team`.

-  **NOTE**: Do not append "/a" authentication sub-path to the Gerrit URL.
 - `gerritUserName`: Gerrit username of ChatGPT user.
-- `gerritPassword`: Gerrit password of ChatGPT user.
 - `globalEnable`: Default value is false.
 The plugin will only review specified repositories.
 If set to true, the plugin will by default review all pull requests.

-   For enhanced security, consider storing sensitive information like gptToken and gerritPassword in a secure location or file.
+   For enhanced security, consider storing sensitive information like gptToken in a secure location or file.
 Detailed instructions on how to do this will be provided later in this document.

 4. **Verify:** After restarting Gerrit, you can see the following information in Gerrit's logs: